 Quick Answer: No, you shouldn’t roof over existing shingles: it adds extra weight your house isn’t built for, the new shingles don’t lay flat, you’ll have to use longer nails, and it’s just more work later.

 Sometimes we’re called out to quote a residential roofing project and we find that someone has roofed over existing shingles.
 That is, they’ve installed new shingles over old, damaged or worn-out ones.
 Often when we see this, we learn that it was the homeowner that installed the new shingles over the old ones, and not a roofing company.
 Most roofing companies know not to do this.

 Asphalt shingles are heavy.
 A bundle weighs between 50 and 80 pounds.
-The roofing deck (that’s the wooden structure below the singles) wasn’t designed to support the weight of two layers of roofing shingles.
+The roofing deck (that’s the wooden structure below the shingles) wasn’t designed to support the weight of two layers of roofing shingles.
 When we are getting ready to reroof a home, we will pile the new shingles onto the existing roof.
 This is temporary, however.
 When you install a second layer of roofing shingles, you’re compromising the stability and integrity of your home or structure.
 You’re putting you and your family at risk.

-Shingles are designed to be installed onto a flat, solid surface, such as your roofing deck, not a flexible, wavy surface such as another layer of roofing shingles.
+Shingles are designed to be installed onto a flat, solid surface, such as your roofing deck, not a flexible, wavy surface like another layer of roofing shingles.
 Each shingle depends upon a flat surface to function properly.
 When you install roofing shingles onto an existing layer of shingles, that existing layer is not flat or solid.